capistrano-plugins/capistrano-memcached/README.md

-# Capistrano::UnicornNginx
+# Capistrano::Memcached

-Capistrano tasks for automatic and memcached configuraion.
+Capistrano tasks for automatic memcached configuration.

 Goals of this plugin: